 - release the weakest office managers and under-performing agents;

-- attempt to locate agents who generate business;
+- attempt to locate licensed agents who actually generate business;

-- upgrade office locations and cut rent expense by taking advantage of office vacancies and ever lower rent;
+- upgrade office locations and cut rent expenses by taking advantage of office and retail vacancies offering ever lower rent;

-In the meantime, employing brokers take in fewer dollars and shoulder the costs of overhead, promotion, often servicing unmarketable listings at great cost.
-Gradually, the younger and more aggressive agents employed by large brokerage offices will look to become brokers or team up with other brokers and agents relocating into smaller operations.
-Others with a long-term client base will join “rent-a-desk” operations to reduce the fee percentage taken by the broker.
+Gradually, the younger and more aggressive agents employed by large brokerage offices will look for new opportunities.
+They may become brokers or team up with other brokers and agents, transitioning into smaller flexible operations.
+Others with a long-term client base will join “rent-a-desk” operations to reduce the fee percentage extracted by the broker, and expect to take home more net earnings.

-However, agents jumping out on their own too often do not have the business acumen to set up and operate a broker office, whether they employ agents or operate independently.
-They attempt to do so under the belief, right or wrong, that their current broker is getting too large a share of the fees.
+To be cautionary, agents jumping out on their own too often do not have the business acumen to set up and operate a broker office, whether they employ agents or operate independently.
+Their motivation to do so is based solely on the belief, right or wrong, that their current broker is taking too large a share of the fees.

 Survival and success

-At times of speculative fervor, which are always short in duration, discussion of a stable consistent office environment sounds like nonsense to those with a short-term outlook.
+During short-lived bursts of speculative fervor, discussion of a stable, disciplined office environment sounds like nonsense to brokers and agents with a short-term outlook.
 However, real estate is not a business where you can “fake it until you make it.”
-Non-disclosure and misrepresentations will undo you every time.
+Misrepresentations by non-disclosure (or otherwise) and carelessness due to inexperience will undo you quickly, every time the market turns into a lengthy decline – a cyclical recession.

-Brokers who learn to cut overhead and eliminate operating inefficiencies while beefing up their staff of performing licensees will be in the best position for the uptick in annual sales volume; probably to begin mid-2025, possibly not until mid-2026.
+Brokers who learn to cut overhead and eliminate operating inefficiencies on early entry into a recessionary period, while beefing up their staff with competent agents and broker-associates are in the best position for the following long-term uptick in annual transaction numbers, likely to begin in 2028.

-Conversely, smaller one-location offices traditionally recruit from local word-of-mouth contacts.
-Brokers maintaining a single office with a staff of agents tend to have several different types of business clientele and need to focus on more than the numbers game of market share to drive the listing and marketing of SFR properties.
+Brokers maintaining a single office with a staff of agents and broker-associates tend to have several different types of business clientele.
+They do not focus on the numbers game of market share to drive property owners, buyers and tenants to their office for representation.

-These smaller brokerage offices are the most likely to attract the more thoughtful entrants into real estate looking for the long-term advantages of being around others who work income property, land, and property management.
+These smaller brokerage offices are the most likely to attract the more thoughtful agents who enter into the real estate industry.
+These entrants seek a long-term advantage of diverse training by teaming up with agents and broker-associates who work income property, land and property management as well as SFR and MLO transactions.

 The broker takes charge

-To operate a successful brokerage office, the broker needs to employ viable agents, those with talent.
+To operate a successful brokerage office, the broker needs to employ viable agents, those with talent and skill.

-It is the quantity and quality of agents in a business model that produce the end result sought by employing brokers to be able to be successful, i.e., broker fees.
-As in all service businesses, the linchpin for achieving success is the ability of management to orchestrate the efforts of qualified agents to act as permitted by law.
+It is the maturity of the agents in a brokerage business model that produces the end result sought by successful employing brokers, i.e., broker fees.
+As in all service businesses, the linchpin for achieving success is the ability of management to orchestrate the efforts of agents to act and earn as permitted by DRE regulations and real estate law.

 Brokers need to be more than distant observers limited to providing remote oversight for the agents and sharing fees.
-They or their administrative assistants and managers need to learn to supervise and police the business-related activities and conduct of their agents.
+They or their administrative assistants and managers are required to supervise and police the business-related activities and conduct of the agents they employ.

 Policing of business-related conduct

-Further, an environment needs to be created to nurture a greater probability of producing closings based on purchase agreements, leasing agreements and mortgage originations, which spell success for all involved.
+Accordingly, an office environment needs to nurture a greater probability of producing closings based on written client commitments to representation, purchase agreements, leasing agreements and mortgage originations, which collectively spell financial success for all involved.

 Read more: